Swaroopkarneddi/cap_data_node/README.md

   Description: Fetches combined data from both LeetCode and Codeforces for a given user.
   Response: Combined statistics for LeetCode and Codeforces.

+- **/alldata/ov/:leetcodeId/:codeforcesId**
+  Method: `GET`
+  Description: Fetches combined data from both LeetCode and Codeforces for a given user and also gives the clubed ranking and rating.
+  Response: Combined statistics for LeetCode and Codeforces with combined ranking and rating.

 ## Example Requests

 ### LeetCode Example